 Crocker Science Center

-In addition to a fully equipped, world-class biotechnology incubator, the newly renovated Crocker Science Center will house new classrooms, support areas and a host of research programs from the U.‘s College of Science.
+Research in the CSC draws faculty and students from all four departments in the College – Biology, Chemistry, Mathematics, and Physics & Astronomy – to study the basic machinery of living cells.
+In addition to a fully equipped, world-class biotechnology incubator, the newly renovated Crocker Science Center houses two large lecture halls, teaching laboratories, classrooms, and a host of research programs from the U.‘s College of Science.

-It will also be home to the Henry Eyring Center for Cell and Genome Science and the U.’s Center for Science and Math Education.
-The renovated building is part of a flurry of demolitions, construction and upgrades at Utah’s flagship university in recent years.
+The CSC is also home to the Henry Eyring Center for Cell and Genome Science, the U.’s Center for Science and Math Education, and the COS Dean's office and staff.

 - During renovations to make the Crocker Science Center, workers found human skeletal remains.
 Scientists determined that these were most likely artifacts of the University of Utah School of Medicine between 1905 and 1920.
 The bones recovered during this project were donated to the Department of Anthropology to be used as part of their human osteology teaching collection.

 - The structure in the atrium is called “Life of Tree” and was designed by Bill Washabaugh.
 He says, “it was inspired by the biological Tree of Life which highlights the underlying connection between the parts of our natural world.
 It is the link between patterns across seemingly disparate disciples.”
 It depicts a Pinyon Pine Tree reflected in water, hence the upside down nature of the sculpture.
 This reflection also symbolizes the metaphor that all scientific theories are a reflection of the underlying reality.
 In addition, the kinetic “Life of Tree” is solar powered much like a real tree.

 - Throughout the building, numerous areas of exposed structure are labeled with placards and diagrams—serving as in situ learning exhibits for students to discover more about the art and science of structural engineering.